Dumka–Ranchi Intercity Express: Coaches

-The 13319 / 20 Baidyanathdham Deoghar - Ranchi Junction Intercity Express has 10 general unreserved & two SLR (seating with luggage rake) coaches.
+The 13319 / 20 Dumka - Ranchi Junction Intercity Express has 10 general unreserved and two SLR (seating with luggage rake) coaches.
 It does not carry a pantry car coach.

 As with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 13319 Dumka - Ranchi Intercity Express covers the distance of 330 km in 8 hours 5 mins (41 km/hr) & in 8 hours 35 mins as the 13320 Ranchi - Dumka Intercity Express (41 km/hr).
+The 13319 Dumka - Ranchi Intercity Express covers the distance of 330 km in 8 hours 5 mins (41 km/h) and in 8 hours 35 mins as the 13320 Ranchi - Dumka Intercity Express (41 km/h).

 As the average speed of the train is lower than 55 km/h, as per railway rules, its fare doesn't includes a Superfast surcharge.

+Schedule

+Running days : Daily from both the sides.

 Routing

-The 13319 / 20 Deoghar Junction - Ranchi Junction Intercity Express runs from Dumka via Jasidih, Dhanbad, Bokaro Steel City to Ranchi.
+The 13319 / 20 Dumka - Ranchi Intercity Express runs from Dumka via Jasidih, Dhanbad, Bokaro Steel City to Ranchi.

 Traction

 As the route is going to electrification, a Mughalsarai Junction based WAP-4 electric locomotive pulls the train up to Jasidih Junction later a Howrah Junction based WDM-3A locomotive pulls the train to its destination.